-Year 11 students select thirteen Units: one Religious Education option and twelve additional Units.
+Year 11 students select thirteen Units: one Religious Education option and twelve additional Units from VCE study and VET (if chosen) offerings.
 Please read the section "VCE Requirements" carefully.
-If a student selects Unit 3&4 Religion and Society as a Higher Study this course takes the place of two Units and they will not need to select another RE option.
+If a student selects Unit 3 & 4 Religion and Society as an Accelerated Study, this course takes the place of two Units and they will not need to select an additional RE option.

-RELIGIOUS Selection
+RELIGIOUS EDUCATION 1 VCE Subject Selection (specify name & code)

-EDUCATION OPTION (Circle one option) 1 3 5 7 9 11
+OPTION (Circle one option) 7 3 5 7 9 11

 Religion and Society Unit 1: Religion in Society (11RES1)

 OR 2 4 6 8 10 12

 Year 11 Catholic Action Program (11CAP)